ysbecca/ysbecca.github.io/_posts/2017-04-29-jekyll-migration.md

 **Concept**

-Working around the WordPress theme to simplify it and get the look I wanted, I couldn't help thinking that I should be writing a beautiful cooking blog.
-(This may as yet be a cooking blog too...) ***A completely static blog where you write in Markdown and ruby and update the site simply with a Github commit and push...*** as a developer, this just says it all.
+I like to use the mouse as little as possible. ***A completely static blog where you write in Markdown and ruby and update the site simply with a Github commit and push...*** as a developer, this just says it all.
 It's not as beautiful out-of-the-box as WordPress, but sometimes less is more.

 **Ease of use**

 WordPress initially wins the ease of use battle.
 While getting vanilla Jekyll running did take 10 minutes, making the tweaks I needed to make my blog do what my WordPress version had (customising layout, adding post previews, enabling comments via disqus, importing my old blog posts) took about 2 hours.
 Now that I've figured out the fundamentals of Jekyll, however, it's definitely winning...

 <h4>Other interesting Jekyll vs. WordPress comparisons</h4>